-Because a number of people have inadvertently received this vaccine while pregnant or soon before conception, the Centers for Disease Control and Prevention has collected data about the outcomes of their births.
+Because a number of people have inadvertently received this vaccine while pregnant or soon before conception, CDC has collected data about the outcomes of their births.
 From 1971-1989, no evidence of CRS occurred in the 324 infants born to 321 pregnant people who received rubella vaccine while pregnant and continued pregnancy to term.
 As any risk to the fetus from rubella vaccine appears to be extremely low or zero, individual counseling of women in this situation is recommended.